Structured Products & Structured Notes Lawyer

 • Brokers must follow written supervisory procedures to ensure their sales of structured products satisfy relevant financial laws.

-Suitability and Structured Notes
+Suitability and Structured Products

 Suitability is the primary standard in the securities industry.
 Brokers have an obligation to thoroughly discuss an investor’s goals and determine their risk aversion.
 Individuals who need to preserve their principal to meet their investment needs may not wish to invest in structured notes, which can be highly speculative, volatile, and unsuitable investments.